isomerpages/aic-yearbook/_oneaicfamily/People development.md

 description: ""
 ---
 # People development
 **As an organisation, AIC has grown from strength to strength, gradually expanding our capabilities and functions to deliver quality care services and positively impact communities.
-To support AIC’s growth, we are investing in our people through initiatives to support their personal and career growth in their journey with us.
-My CAREer@AIC gives staff a one-stop platform to gain a holistic overview of the business and the career development possibilities at AIC.
-Meanwhile, initiatives such as ‘Walk In Your Shoes’ and the ‘Innovation & Learning Fiesta’ encourage inter-department learning and engagement, driving teamwork and collaboration.
-We also continuously refresh the onboarding experience for new joiners to inspire our younger talents to endeavour for excellence, unity, and understanding.**
+To support AIC’s growth, we are investing in our people through initiatives to support their personal and career growth in their journey with us.**

 ![](/images/pd1pd12.png)